Jaylynn Stewart was named Eureka College women's basketball head coach on April 16, 2020.

 Stewart, a 2014 EC alum, is the 13th head coach in program history.

 The accomplished former Red Devil returns to Eureka after spending five prolific seasons as a Division III women’s basketball assistant coach at La Roche University in Pittsburgh, Pennsylvania.
-Since 2015, Stewart has helped the Red Hawks capture four regular-season conference titles and clinch two NCAA Tournament bids.
+Since 2015, Stewart has helped the Red Hawks capture four regular-season conference titles and clinch three NCAA Tournament bids.

 A former two-year letterwinner who made 45 appearances for the Red Devils, Stewart doesn’t just have strong familiarity ‘Neath the Elms.
 She’s also experienced her share of success in maroon and gold.